 The medical term for dry mouth is xerostomia.
 Dry mouth occurs when you don’t have enough saliva in your mouth because your glands don’t produce enough of it.
 This is known as hyposalivation.

-A dry mouth may cause symptoms like:
+A dry mouth may cause symptoms such as:

 - a mild to severe sore throat